phrohdoh/oraide/editors/vscode/docs/user/README.md

 ### `oraide.server.shouldLogToFile`

+> NOTE: This configuration item is _entirely optional_, if this section doesn't make sense to you then you don't want to include this in your `settings.json` (unless an _OpenRA IDE_ developer is helping you troubleshoot).

 The value of this item:
 - must be a boolean (either `true` or `false`)
 - will determine whether the server writes logs to a file named